benjahenley/country-info-app/README.md

 - The frontend runs on port **3000**.
 - The backend runs on port **9000**.
 - Ensure both servers are running to allow the frontend to communicate with the backend.

----

-## 📚 License

-This project is licensed under the MIT License.